-The Pieps Freeride was discontinued in 10/2015.
+The Pieps Freeride was released in 2008 and discontinued in 10/2015.
 Please read the Conclusion on this page before you considering using the Freeride.

 Summary: The Freeride is a single-antenna digital transceiver.
 This is definitely the smallest avalanche transceiver (20% smaller and 60% lighter than the Tracker 3).